Last Updated on November 5, 2023

-Then, we have Firearms Mastery.
-If you’re playing in a campaign that even allows firearms (some don’t — they’re totally optional rules that aren’t mentioned anywhere else in Spelljammer, meaning the DM has to go trawling through their copy of the DMG to figure out what’s going on), effectively having the passive effects of the Crossbow Expert and Sharpshooter feats bundled together is pretty damn good.
+Some don’t — they’re totally optional rules that aren’t mentioned anywhere else in Spelljammer, meaning the DM has to go trawling through their copy of the DMG to figure out what’s going on.

 It’s still a pretty big if, though.

 All things considered, then, to play a Giff character to their fullest potential, you need to play…

 - A martial character